Are you looking for ways to become more creative? It’s easier than you think – it’s more like training your muscles.

 But fun, it’s really fun!
 And – a wonderful creativity workout for your brain.

 Here is what you do – sit down and randomly choose 10 words from the vocabulary.

 Or!
 10 expressions.
 It can be well-known idioms and sayings, or maybe just lyrics from your favorite song.
 Something like this:

 - The heat of the moment

-Have it prepared already?
-Well, this is enough prompts for the upcoming 10 days!
+Well, these is enough prompts for the upcoming 10 days!

-The idea is that you’re drawing in pen so no redos, and the time limit pushes you to go with the first idea that pops into your mind.
+The idea is that you’re drawing in pen, so there are no redos, and the time limit pushes you to go with the first idea that pops into your mind.

-These are some of the drills we talked about and you can get them in our Resources Vault under the section “Miscellaneous”
+These are some of the drills we talked about, and you can get them in our Resources Vault under the section “Doodling.”